TechEdDan2/bc19-4_Python_OOP_Exercise/README.md

 ### The challenge

+The SerialGenerator class makes a “serial number generator” — you should be able to initialize it with a start number

 The WordFinder class works like this::

 - it is instantiated with a path to a file on disk that contains words, one word per line